 The Bull & Last

 Whether you’ve worked up an appetite wandering Hampstead Heath, or need fuel for a push up Parliament Hill, you’ll find superlative sustenance at pub with rooms the Bull & Last, along Highgate Road.
-The menu implores you to hold up the waiter with ‘this, oh, this too’ demands as you load up on fried chicken, stuffed courgette flowers, crème-fraîche-topped rösti, shorthorn prime rib….
-If you do make it to the comforting-as-can-be dessert menu, you’ll need a room to haul yourself back to.
+The menu implores you to hold up the waiter with ‘this, oh, this too’ demands as you load up on buttermilk-fried chicken, stuffed courgette flowers, crème-fraîche-topped rösti, shorthorn prime rib….
+If you do make it to the comforting-as-can-be dessert menu, you’ll be needing that room upstairs.

-Signature dish The beloved fish board (house-cured gravadlax, smoked-mackerel pâté, crab, chipirones and trimmings) has stayed constant on the menu for over a decade.
+Signature dish The beloved fish board (house-cured gravadlax, smoked-mackerel pâté, brown crab, whitebait, smoked cod cheeks and trimmings) has stayed constant on the menu for over a decade.

 Top tip Make it a moveable feast and ask the chefs to pack you a picnic with breads, salads, charcuterie, sandwiches and something sweet.